bkaminska/project-2-cars-bkaminska/readme.md

 This method can be invoked outside the class using `Generator.getScenario()`, similar to the other method calls we have seen in this course, such as `Math.pow(a,b)`.

-In the `Generator` class, there is also public static method `getGroup` that takes no arguments an returns a String.
+In the `Generator` class, there is also public static method `getGroup` that takes no arguments and returns a String.

 This method will begin by randomly determining how many people or animals will be in this group between 1 and 5 (a group of 0 is not allowed).
 For each person/animal in this group, this method will assign a character value representing what that group member is.
 The possible group members are: